Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-Each team also includes psychologists, social workers, nurses, a pediatrician and a nutritionist.
+Each team also includes social workers, nurses, a pediatrician and a nutritionist.
 Since Children's is a teaching hospital, trainees in any of these disciplines may be included in your child's treatment team.
-When your child is admitted to Bader 5, they will be assigned to a specific treatment team and will be assigned a case clinician (therapist) within that team who will manage your child's care.
+When your child is admitted to the Inpatient Psychiatry Service, they will be assigned to a specific treatment team and will be assigned a case clinician (therapist) within that team who will manage your child's care.

 Members of each treatment team meet daily to review your child's progress, behavioral changes, medical and nutritional needs, contacts with outpatient providers and discharge planning.
 Because there are so many different people involved in your child's care, it is important to know what role each person plays.
 Below is an explanation of the staff and providers' different roles: